demisto/content/Packs/CrowdStrikeAPI/Integrations/CrowdStrikeAPI/CrowdStrikeAPI_description.md

-In order to use the integration client ID and client secret, of an API client the relevant API scopes granted, are required.
+To use the CrowdStrike API integration, you need the ID and secret of an API client that has right scopes granted to it.

 For more details, refer to the [CrowdStrike OAuth2-Based APIs documentation](https://falcon.crowdstrike.com/support/documentation/46/crowdstrike-oauth2-based-apis).